wavefrontHQ/observability-for-kubernetes/operator/hack/autoinstrumentation/README.md

 # Kubernetes App Auto-Instrumentation via Pixie

-These instructions will guide you through setting up auto-instrumentation of applications running on a Kubernetes cluster via Pixie technology.
+These instructions will guide you through setting up auto-instrumentation of applications running on a Kubernetes cluster, through a "bring your own" [Pixie](https://docs.px.dev/about-pixie/what-is-pixie/) deployment.

+> **Note**: The installation steps below require about 30 minutes to complete.

 ## Prerequisites

 A Kubernetes cluster:
-- Minimum of five nodes.
+- Minimum of three nodes.
 - Node VMs need a minimum of 4 vCPUs.
 For example, the GCP machine type of `e2-standard-4`.
+- x86-64 CPU architecture.
+ARM is not supported.
+- 600MB free memory per node to enabled Pixie data collection.

 Refer to Pixie's [Setting up Kubernetes](https://docs.px.dev/installing-pixie/setting-up-k8s/) and [Requirements](https://docs.px.dev/installing-pixie/requirements/) documentation for more details.